Salmonellosis in the United States: 2009

 On January 17, 2009, the FDA announced they had traced the source of an outbreak of Salmonella typhimurium to a plant in Blakely, Georgia, owned by Peanut Corporation of America (PCA), and urged people to postpone eating commercially prepared or manufactured peanut butter-containing products and institutionally served peanut butter.
 Salmonella was reported to be found in 46 states in the United States in at least 3,862 peanut butter-based products, such as crackers, energy bars, and peanut butter cookies from at least 343 food companies.
 Dog treats were affected, as well.
 At least 691 people in more than 46 states became sick, and the Salmonella claimed at least 9 lives as of March 25.

 Peanut butter and peanut paste manufactured by PCA were distributed to hundreds of firms for use as an ingredient in thousands of different products, such as cookies, crackers, cereal, candy, and ice cream, all of which were recalled.
 Some products were also sold directly to consumers in retail outlets, such as dollar stores.

 On March 14, 2009, expressing his own personal concern for the safety of his children who enjoy peanut butter, President Obama announced the establishment of the Food Safety Working Group, "an inter-agency effort to help overhaul the oversight system."
 The announcement came days after the FDA, also responding, released its first "guidance" on dealing with Salmonella contamination.

 2012

 An outbreak of salmonellosis caused by a rarer subspecies, Salmonella bareilly, was reported in multiple US states primarily on the East Coast.
 No deaths were reported, but many episodes of sickness and some hospitalizations were linked to the consumption of raw scraped ground tuna product.

+2024

+An outbreak of salmonellosis in nine states due to recalled eggs, with 65 people hospitalized, has been reported.